aosabook/500lines/dagoba/dagoba.markdown

 }
 ```

 Now we'll use those in our persistence functions.
-The `toString` function is hiding --- can you spot it?
+The `toString` function is hiding&mdash;can you spot it?

 ```javascript
 Dagoba.persist = function(graph, name) {